leorrib/E2E_Protractor_Cucumber_Ts/README.md

 # E2E_Protractor_Cucumber_Ts

 # How to Run
-For first run "npm run start" will update drivers and run the test.
-For subsequent executions, use "npm run test"
+On json file dir, "npm run start" updates drivers and runs the test.
+For subsequent executions, use "npm run test".

+# Requirements
+- node
+- npm
+- protractor
+- typescript